nehpetsde/nfc-iop/docs/dx/snep-default-server.rst

    access point address 4 or a CONNECT PDU with the service name ``urn:nfc:sn:snep`` to service access point 1.
 #.
 Verify that the |DUT| replies with a Connection Complete (CC) PDU.
 #.
-Verify that the CC PDU contains a Receive Windoe (RR) parameter
+Verify that the CC PDU contains a Receive Window (RW) parameter
    with a value of 2 or more.
 #.
 Verify that the CC PDU contains a Maximum Information Unit
    Extension (MIUX) parameter with a value that results in an MUI that